Mickey Madden

-Michael Allen "Mickey" Madden (born May 13, 1979) is an American musician and former bassist for the pop rock band Maroon 5.
+Michael Allen Madden (born May 13, 1979) is an American musician and former bassist for the pop rock band Maroon 5.

 Life and music career

 Madden was born in Austin, Texas.
 He began playing in junior high school at the Brentwood School in Los Angeles, playing in garages along with friends Jesse Carmichael (guitar/vocals) and Adam Levine (lead vocals/guitar).
 The bands Pearl Jam and Nirvana were among their influences.
 In 1994, with the addition of Ryan Dusick (drums), the band Kara's Flowers was formed.

-After the break-up of Kara's Flowers, Madden attended classes at UCLA.
-After Madden attended college, the group reformed with guitarist James Valentine joining the line-up, and Jesse Carmichael mainly playing the keyboards, and pursued a new musical direction, changing their name to Maroon 5.
+After the hiatus of Kara's Flowers began, Madden attended classes at UCLA.
+After Madden attended college, the group rebranded with guitarist James Valentine joining the line-up, and Jesse Carmichael mainly playing the keyboards, and pursued a new musical direction, changing their name to Maroon, and later Maroon 5.

-Until his departure from Maroon 5 on July 14, 2020, Madden was the only other member besides Adam Levine to have remained in both Kara's Flowers and Maroon 5 consistently.
+Until his departure from Maroon 5 on July 14, 2020, Madden was the only other member besides Adam Levine to remain in the band consistently.

 Madden is also a founding member of a multimedia project called Collapsing Scenery, along with multi-instrumentalist Don Devore.
+Collaborated with actress and director Kansas Bowling who also directed the group's music videos including the 2022 film Cuddly Toys, which Madden appears in the film as the character Joe.